void-linux/void-docs/src/config/graphical-session/graphics-drivers/optimus.md

 ## Bumblebee

 Enable the `bumblebeed` service and add the user to the `bumblebee` group.

-> Note: This requires a re-login to be effective.
+This requires a re-login to take effect.

 Run the application to be rendered on the NVIDIA GPU with `optirun`: